Skip to content

 Bottom Line

-The cleanest working number for Wegovy in Korea in 2026: once you're established on treatment, a month lands around 400,000 to 430,000 KRW after medication and routine care.
+The cleanest working number for Wegovy in Korea in 2026 is this: once you're established on treatment, a month lands around 400,000 to 430,000 KRW after medication and routine care.

-The cheaper starter price is real, but it's not the number most patients live with for long.
-Anchor on the maintenance dose, keep clinic fees in view, and assume Korea's GLP-1 market stays competitive as oral options and rival brands press on pricing.
+The cheaper starter price is real.
+It's just not the number most patients live with for long.
+Anchor on the maintenance dose, keep the clinic fees in view, and assume Korea's GLP-1 market stays competitive as oral options and rival brands keep pressing on pricing.

 One last practical point.
-In a self-pay market, annual planning matters more than headline pricing.
-A patient who thinks clearly about twelve months will make a better decision than one who fixates on the first receipt.
-Wegovy in Korea isn't an impulse purchase.
+In a self-pay market, planning a year out beats reacting to a headline.
+The patient who thinks clearly about twelve months makes a better decision than the one who fixates on the first receipt.
+Wegovy in Korea isn't an impulse buy.
 It's a treatment commitment with a monthly footprint that shows up on every bank statement, right next to the rent.

 This article is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 All GLP-1 medications discussed are prescription drugs — do not start, stop, or change any medication without consulting your doctor.
 Individual results vary.
 For the most current prescribing information, refer to the FDA-approved labeling for each drug.